wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

    Unlike ___, you don't need to reboot to switch.

-1. The marketing page for VMWare's Fusion is at:
+1. The marketing page for VMWare's Fusion for Mac is at:

    <a target="_blank" href="https://www.vmware.com/products/fusion.html">https://www.vmware.com/products/fusion.html</a>

-   The Pro edition costs $395 if you need to share images.
+   PROTIP: The Pro edition costs $395 if you need to share images.

+   This is the Mac edition of the <a target="_blank" href="https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html">VMware Workstation 17 Pro for Windows/Linux</a>.

 1. PROTIP: VMware Fusion currently supports macOS 12 Monterey or 13 Ventura but NOT 14.